 Graduated with a Bachelor's Degree in Economics from the Faculty of Economics of Porto.
-Property Damage Claims Specialist Course Investmark Holdings, B.V.(2016) and frequents various courses on Safety and Human Resources.
+Property Damage Claims Specialist Course (2016) and frequents various courses on Safety and Human Resources.
 Has performed since 1975 Management positions in various companies, including, among others, leadership in human resources departments, with extensive experience in human resource management, definition of analysis metrics and performance evaluation.

-Currently also holds the titles of Chairman of the General Meeting of the Portuguese Cork Association (APCOR); member of the Supervisory Committee of the Cork Technology Centre (CINCORK) and member of the Board Directors of the Fundação Terras de Santa Maria.
-Gender: Male | Age: 69
+Currently also holds the titles of Chairman of the General Meeting of the Portuguese Cork Association (APCOR); member of the Supervisory Committee of the Cork Technology Centre (CINCORK) and member of the Board of Directors of the Fundação Terras de Santa Maria.